Lead Opinion

 If scientific, technical, or other specialized knowledge will assist the trier of fact to understand the evidence or to determine a fact in issue, a witness qualified as an expert by knowledge, skill, experience, training, or education, may testify thereto in the form of an opinion or otherwise.

 We have interpreted Daubert as requiring a district court to conduct a two-step analysis when a party proffers expert scientific testimony.
-See Yoon, 128 F.3d at 527; Wintz v.
-Northrop Corp., 110 F.3d 508, 512 (7th Cir.
-1997);
+See Yoon,

 On appeal, Hall essentially argues that the district court believed it had no discretion under the law of this Circuit to admit expert testimony regarding the reliability of the eyewitness identifications, and, therefore, the district court erroneously excluded Dr. Wells’ testimony.
-Because we conclude that the district court conducted a proper inquiry under Daubert and
+Because we conclude that the district court conducted a proper inquiry under Daubert and Rule 702 and because we find that the district court properly exercised its discretion in precluding Hall’s proffer of Dr. Wells’ testimony, we reject Hall’s argument.

 A. The District Court Properly Applied the Daubert Framework

 Hall contends that the district court believed it had no discretion to allow expert testimony regarding the reliability of eyewitness identifications.
-For this reason, Hall submits the district court excluded Dr. Wells’ testimony without properly testing the proffer under the framework set forth in Daubert.
+For this reason, Hall submits the district court excluded Dr. Wells’ testimony without properly testing the proffer under the framework set forth in Dau-bert.
 Relying heavily on our decision in Hall I, Hall argues that the district court failed to make the requisite preliminary findings as to the reliability and helpfulness of Dr. Wells’ testimony as required by Daubert and the law of this Circuit.

-With respect to the first prong under Daubert, the district court correctly noted that the scientific theories underlying Dr. Wells’ testimony must be found to be scientifically valid in order for his testimony to be admissible as scientific knowledge under
+With respect to the first prong under Daubert, the district court correctly noted that the scientific theories underlying Dr. Wells’ testimony must be found to be scientifically valid in order for his testimony to be admissible as scientific knowledge under Rule 702.
+However, because the government challenged Dr. Wells’ testimony solely on the basis that it would not assist the trier of

-The district court recognized that this Court‘s presumption against admission of expert testimony on eyewitness identifications stemmed from our concerns about whether such expert testimony would actually assist the trier of fact, rather than about its reliability.
+The district court recognized that this Court’s presumption against admission of expert testimony on eyewitness identifications stemmed from our concerns about whether such expert testimony would actually assist the trier of fact, rather than about its reliability.
 For this reason, the district court focused its attention primarily on the second inquiry under Daubert.
 The record reveals that the court properly inquired as to how Dr. Wells’ testimony would “assist the trier of fact” in understanding the eyewitness evidence in this case.
-When counsel for Hall proceeded to present Dr. Wells’ qualifications in response to the district court‘s inquiry, the court interrupted stating, “[c]ounsel you‘re not addressing the issue that concerns me.
-If you want me to rule in your favor, I‘m not concerned about whether or not the scientific basis for Dr. Wells’ theories are reliable.”
+When counsel for Hall proceeded to present Dr. Wells’ qualifications in response to the district court’s inquiry, the court interrupted stating, “[c]ounsel you’re not addressing the issue that concerns me.
+If you want me to rule in your favor, I’m not concerned about whether or not the scientific basis for Dr. Wells’ theories are reliable.”
 Rather, the district court sought to inquire about the proposed “fit” between Dr. Wells’ testimony and the eyewitness identifications in this case.
 A colloquy ensued between the district court and counsel for Hall regarding the specifics of Dr. Wells’ testimony and its proposed relation to the eyewitness identifications.
-For example, counsel for Hall stated that Dr. Wells would testify regarding the correlation between a witness‘s confidence in making an identification and the resulting reliability of that identification.
+For example, counsel for Hall stated that Dr. Wells would testify regarding the correlation between a witness’s confidence in making an identification and the resulting reliability of that identification.
 In response, the court asked, “[w]ho is the eyewitness that he is going to relate?
-What‘s the fit between that testimony and our case?”
-Counsel then was provided with the opportunity to explain what he perceived to be the fit between Dr. Wells’ testimony and the eyewitness identifications in this case.
-Thus, it is clear that the district court considered the second inquiry under Daubert—whether Dr. Wells’ testimony would “assist the trier of fact” to understand the eyewitness identification evidence.
+What’s the fit between that testimony and our case?”
+Counsel then was provided with the opportunity to explain what he perceived to be the fit between Dr. Wells’ testimony and the eyewitness identifications in this ease.
+Thus, it is clear that the district court considered the second inquiry under Daubert — whether Dr. Wells’ testimony would “assist the trier of fact” to understand the eyewitness identification evidence.

 In summary, our review of the record indicates that the court made proper use of the framework established by Daubert in arriving at its decision to exclude Dr. Wells’ testimony.
 The district court explicitly referenced the Daubert decision and addressed the two threshold inquiries regarding the reliability of the expert testimony and whether such testimony would assist the trier of fact in this case.
 Therefore, we turn to whether the district court abused its discretion in precluding Dr. Wells’ testimony.